What Is Considered Plagiarism And How to Avoid It

 At SNHU, there are several avenues for students to get help finding and citing sources, according to Ryckman.
 "We work closely with the Writing Center, Online Writing Center, and faculty, all of which are resources to help students navigate, interpret, and cite sources.
 We also welcome every opportunity to show students the information landscape surrounding a discipline,” he said.

-Finally, students should take advantage of the numerous educational resources available for free online - including Plagiarism.org and WriteCheck, which define plagiarism and explain ways to avoid it while giving examples.
+Finally, students should take advantage of the numerous educational resources available for free online - including Plagiarism.org, which defines plagiarism and explain ways to avoid it while giving examples.
 Other websites, such as Dictionary.com, provide citations in several formats, allowing you to easily include them in a document’s bibliography.
 Ryckman recommends students and faculty review the Association of College and Research Libraries' recently adopted framework for information literacy in higher education for exploring research as inquiry and scholarship as conversation.

 While plagiarism is not illegal, the consequences vary by institutional or organizational policy, from a failing grade to a damaged reputation.
 So when in doubt about whether or not to attribute a quote or source, remember that, more often than not, cite makes right.